wiz64/wiz64/README.md

 ## About Me
 I am a student.
 I like tinkering with stuff and creating new things.<br>
-Developing bots, tools, web-apps, scripts, and memes. <br>
+Developing bots, tools, web-apps, scripts, and memes, Editing stuff. <br>
 I am having special interest in Computer Science, Robotics and Artificial Intelligence<br>

 🍎 I’m currently working on [JimniLinux](https://github.com/jimnilinux) (An operating system designed exclusively for students)<br>